-Council entered into a fixed interest rate agreement for its Works depot loan in the 2023/2024 year.
-A provision for loan interest has been incorporated in to the LTFP for the replacement of the Condobolin Water and Sewer Treatment Plants, a loan to support the Housing Vision, and a loan to fund Future Growth purchases.
+Council entered into a variable interest rate loan agreement for its Works depot in the 2023/24 year.
+Loan interest has been incorporated in to the LTFP for the replacement of the Condobolin Water and Sewer Treatment Plants Vision.

 Insurance Costs